skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/uc_map15.gif)

 A quick glance around the room reveals this to be a workshop of some sort.
 He grabs a hammer, and heads out of the room.
-Eomer attempts to grab the mage but slides right off.
+Eomier attempts to grab the mage but slides right off.
 Thordek sees that Skeeve is down, drops the hammer, and tries to pick up both the kid and Skeeve.
 He can't, so he just takes Skeeve.
 He realizes that Skeeve has acid burning him and throws off the acid-soaked cloak.
 Thu'fir continues to try to save the children.
 The wizard yells as they take the kids.
 He looks and sees that the battle is against him.
 He casts another spell and vanishes.
 Thordek screams for Beck to come help.
-Eomer uses Endo's staff to swing in the area that he heard the wizard's footsteps (who is now invisible) and hits, bringing forth many yells of pain and frustration from the location of the wizard.
-Thu'fir blows his horn and affects both Eomer and the wizard.
+Eomier uses Endo's staff to swing in the area that he heard the wizard's footsteps (who is now invisible) and hits, bringing forth many yells of pain and frustration from the location of the wizard.
+Thu'fir blows his horn and affects both Eomier and the wizard.
 They are stunned.

 Thordek takes Skeeve out of the room and sets him carefully in the rubbish room.
 Skeeve stabilizes.
 Thu'fir drops the kid gently outside of the room and pulls the doors shut, hopefully trapping with wizard inside with the party, and away from the kids.
 Thordek stays with Skeeve, trying to heal him.
 The others listen for the invisible wizard, trying to keep track of him.
-The wizard kicks at Eomer when he tries to grapple him and loses his invisibility.
+The wizard kicks at Eomier when he tries to grapple him and loses his invisibility.
 He slips away and shuts himself in the little workshop.

-Eomer begins chatting at him through the door.
+Eomier begins chatting at him through the door.
 Beck comes in yelling, "What the heck is going on in here?"

 Finally Thu'fir kicks the door in and slays the Wizard with his massive blade.

 > This was the most confusing battle I've ever seen.
 The party was
 > caught off balance and didn't really know what to do.
-Pat (Eomer)
+Pat (Eomier)
 > was the only player to have faced a wizard before.
 Making things
 > worse was the fact that they entered the battle injured and low on
 > magic.
 Enoch had no healing power left, and Skeeve was nearly spent